solbach/GAIM2/README.md

 # GAIM2
 Concurrent implementation of the Genetic Algorithm to optimize the travelling salesman problem

+# About this Branch
+Specifically made for performance testing on Intel's® Manycore Testing Lab.
+Further Information will follow.

 ## usage
 * open in eclipse and enjoy.
 * entry point is the file _CGaimMain.java_